Eram2831/cse15l-lab-reports/lab5report.md

 ---------- 911REPORT\CHAPTER-1.TXT: 730
 ```

 In this command the /v is finding all the lines in the 911report\chapter-1.txt file that doesn't have the string: "WE HAVE SOME PLANES".
-Also, the /c is counting the lines given the string.
-So together this command is counting all the lines that don't have the phrase "WE HAVE SOME PLANES".
+It outputs all of th.

 b)